Somervale School 1997-2003, University of St. Andrews 2003-2007, Exeter University 2007-2008, University College London 2009-2014

 I have done everything from waitressing, shop work, admin jobs and handing out leaflets in the street to fund my degrees!
-Recently I have become an Outreach Lecturer, giving talks to visiting school groups about my research and university life.
+Since graduating I have worked for UCL Museums and ZSL London Zoo.

-Favourite thing to do in science Making a new discovery – analysing results can be difficult but it’s all worth it when find out something new.
+Favourite thing to do in my job: Making a new discovery – analysing results can be difficult but it’s all worth it when find out something new.

 My research is on the evolution of language, which often involves following baboons around the forest with a microphone…